STEVEN’S BOOKSHOP/USA

 The Lost Army, about the legendary march of the Greek warrior Xenophon. • The Last Legion (now a motion picture), about the destiny of Rome’s last emperor, the boy Romulus Augustus.
 Spartan, the story of two brothers in the harsh city-state of Sparta.
 The Talisman of Troy (aka Heroes) in which the Greek warrior Diomedes journeys to Italy after the Trojan War.
 Tyrant, the tale of Dionysius of Syracuse and his epic war with Carthage.
 Empire of Dragons, in which Roman soldiers journey to China to help a prince regain his throne.

-Manfredi has also written modern-day archaeological thrillers.
-In The Oracle, macabre murders in modern Greece are linked to a legendary hero of the Trojan War.
+Manfredi’s modern-day archaeological thrillers: In The Oracle, macabre murders in modern Greece are linked to a legendary hero of the Trojan War.
 In The Tower (filmed as Tower of the Firstborn), archaeologists discover a lost city in the desert that holds a terrifying secret.
-Pharaoh concerns a shattering discovey about Moses and the Ark of the Covenant.
+Pharaoh concerns a shattering discovey about Moses and the Ark of the Covenant. • In The Ancient Curse, the excavation of an Etruscan tomb leads to a series of gruesome killings in the Italian city of Volterra.

 THE CLEFT by Doris Lessing In the Nobel winner’s latest, an old Roman senator retells the origin of humanity, beginning with the Clefts, a community of women living in a coastal wilderness...
-AGE OF BRONZE: BETRAYAL by Eric Shanower Graphic novel continues the epic story of the Trojan war.
-Previous volumes: A Thousand Ships and Sacrifice.
+THE EAGLE by Jack Whyte The concluding volume of The Camulod Chronicles, the story of King Arthur set against the backdrop of the Roman and Celtic struggle for Britain.

 THE AFGHAN CAMPAIGN by Steven Pressfield Alexander the Great invades the Afghan kingdoms in 330 B.C.
 By the author of The Virtues of War, Gates of Fire, Tides of War, & Last of the Amazons.
 Also on audio cd.
 DREAMING THE SERPENT SPEAR by Manda Scott Climax to an epic series about the warrior queen Boudica.
 Preceding volumes: Dreaming the EagleDreaming the BullDreaming the Hound.